gaeaehrlich/Stowage_EX3/readme.txt

        the algorithm.
     2. Algorithm errors - if the algorithm makes an error in it's instructions, the run on the travel does not terminate, but more on that in the bonus file.
-    3. Algorithm return value - for each port the algorithm returns
+    3. Algorithm return value - for each port, the algorithm return value includes the errors that appeared in the ship plan and route files, along with the errors that appeared in the cargo data file of the current port.